austin-fleming/wave-portal/chain/README.md

 - Spin up a Node: npx ```hardhat node```

+## Updating Contracts

+Contracts are immutable, thus redeploying a contract means creating an entirely new one.
+This also means data stored in the previous contract will not be present in the new contract.

+When redeploying, be mindful to:

+- update contract address on frontend
+- update ABI file on frontend

 ## Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.